open-sauced/intro/docs/README.md

 We encourage you to contribute to OpenSauced!
 All contributors are required to abide by our [Code of Conduct](https://github.com/open-sauced/.github/blob/main/CODE_OF_CONDUCT.md).
 Please check out the [Contributing Guidelines](CONTRIBUTING.md) for information on how to contribute.

-If you want to translate our Intro to Open Source course, check out our [🌐 i18n Guidelines](i18n-guidelines.md).
+If you want to translate our Intro to Open Source or Becoming a Maintainer course, check out our [🌐 i18n Guidelines](i18n-guidelines.md).

 ## **Community**